 One of those un-researched questions we kept getting was this: What upselling techniques do you use to sell more to your customers?
 In other words, how do you handle what are traditionally known as the upsell or upgrade conversations, when you need to convince existing customers to migrate to higher-value solutions and services?
 We’re calling this the “why evolve” moment.

 This dialogue can become urgent in a few ways.
 Maybe your company has implemented a material change to a base product, and you want your customers to migrate to that better experience.
 Or maybe you simply have a significant upsell opportunity in front of you that you need to capitalize on.
 Both are critical selling situations that demand some research on how best to get the job done.

 That’s why we’ve continued our research collaboration with Dr. Nick Lee, a Professor at the Warwick Business School.
 Nick has spent nearly 20 years drawing from social psychology, cognitive neuroscience, economics, and philosophy to develop insights into salespeople and selling.

-The “why evolve” study, done in partnership with the International Journal of Sales Transformation, is covered in depth in the latest issue of the journal of the same name.
-You can read the entire article here.
+The “Why Evolve” study is covered in depth in the latest issue of the journal of the same name.

 You can learn so much more about our research, the results, and our takeaways from this study on the best upselling techniques by clicking on any of the links below.